abigailwilson/100-days-of-code/log.md

 Today's Progress: Continued advanced FCC algorithm challenges.

+Thoughts: Working on the Pairwise challenge.
+Also did a job shadow with a developper at my company today.

+Link to work: n/a

+### Day 55: February 25, 2018

+Today's Progress: Continued advanced FCC algorithm challenges.

 Thoughts: Making up for lost time!
 Completed 2 more advanced algorithm challenges!
 One focused on OOP and the other on math functions.

 Link to work: n/a